Can I Get a Michigan Medical Marijuana Card for Obsessive-Compulsive Disorder (OCD)?

 Evidence base

 Small randomized trials of CBD and pharmacological-grade cannabinoids in OCD have shown mixed results.
-Kayser et al. (2020, Journal of Affective Disorders) reported an acute reduction in OCD symptoms after smoked cannabis in a small lab-based study.
-Larger trials are ongoing.
+Kayser et al. (2020, Depression and Anxiety) — the first placebo-controlled human-laboratory study of cannabis in OCD — found that smoked cannabis (whether high-THC or high-CBD) had little acute impact on OCD symptoms; placebo response was actually slightly larger for anxiety.
+Larger and longer trials are ongoing.
 The 2017 NASEM report did not identify OCD-specific cannabis evidence but classified anxiety-related evidence as "limited."

 Michigan certification requirements